 Disadvantages of Bottom Fishing

-- It is a high-risk strategy that is not suitable for all types of investors and is in contravention to the momentum investing strategy.
+- It is a high-risk strategy unsuitable for all types of investors and contravenes the momentum investing strategy.

-- Although bottom fishing is considered a short-term profit generation strategy, at times it has been observed that such securities take longer than normal investing to recover which leads to non-attainment of the purpose behind opting for this strategy.
+- Sometimes, when opting for the bottom fishing strategy, we have observed that such securities take longer than normal investing to recover, leading to a non-attainment of the purpose.

 How Bottom Fishing Differs from Momentum Investing Strategy?

-Bottom Fishing is one of the many stock selection strategies that investors opt for in the Securities Market.
-The strategy involves buying stocks that are beaten down and find their origin in Contra Investing.
-Bottom Fishing can be highly rewarding for investors if done correctly and achieve the stated result; however, the strategy carries higher risk compared to other security selection strategies.
-It is ideal for those searching for bottom fishing to make use of sophisticated market data tools to better undertake technical and fundamental analysis before placing their bets to have a better probability of making handsome gains.
+Bottom Fishing is among the many stock selection strategies investors opt for in the Securities Market.
+The strategy involves investors buying beaten-down stocks and finding their origin in Contra Investing.
+Bottom Fishing can be highly rewarding for investors if done correctly and achieved the stated result; however, the strategy carries a higher risk than other security selection strategies.
+It is ideal for those searching for bottom fishing to use sophisticated market data tools to better undertake technical and fundamental analysis before placing their bets to have a better probability of making handsome gains.